HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Completion Date: 7/31/2023

-As the number of pedestrians, bicyclists and users of other active transportation modes continues to grow in the United States, state departments of transportation (DOTs) are seeking to improve how these users are accommodated on or adjacent to our nation’s roadways.
-Despite these efforts, some roadways have limited lateral offsets between the motor vehicle travel lanes and the sidewalks or multi-use paths that can reduce actual and/or perceived safety for these vulnerable users.
-When available right-of-way and/or project funding constrain transportation agencies’ ability to increase this offset distance, an alternative can be to install a positive protection device—a barrier that separates lanes for motorized vehicles and facilities for vulnerable users.
+As the number of pedestrians, bicyclists, and users of other active transportation modes continues to grow in the United States, state departments of transportation and other transportation agencies are seeking to improve how these users are accommodated on or adjacent to our nation’s roadways.
+In many locations, limited lateral offsets between the motor vehicle travel lanes and the sidewalks or multiuse paths can reduce actual and perceived safety for these vulnerable users.
+When the available right-of-way constrains the ability to increase offset distance, an alternative can be to install a positive protection device—a barrier that separates lanes for motorized vehicles and facilities for nonmotorized users.

-Traditionally, barriers are designed for a specific need such as shielding motorists from a steep slope or a fixed object in the clear zone.
-The selection of a barrier is driven by roadway design speed, traffic volume, and clear zones, along with considerations such as the accommodation of access points, climate conditions, and aesthetics.
-However, the use of barriers to separate pedestrians and bicycles from motor vehicles requires the consideration of additional factors to address safety for all users.
-For example, a typical guardrail is designed to redirect motor vehicles, but may not be tall enough to protect pedestrians by preventing inadvertent encroachment into the roadway.
-Guardrail designs may have bolts or other features that can snag a vulnerable user.
-Geometric conditions, such as a vertical separation between the motor vehicle travel lanes and the pedestrian or bicycle facility, may change the performance of the barrier.
-Additionally, when struck by a motor vehicle, a barrier may deflect into the path of a vulnerable user.
-While a concrete barrier can satisfy many requirements, alternative, lower-cost designs are needed, especially designs with open railings that allow visibility.
+Traditionally, barriers are designed for a specific need such as shielding motorists from a steep slope or a fixed object, such as a pole or tree.
+The selection of a barrier is driven by roadway design speed, traffic volume, clear zones, aesthetics, and accommodation of driveways and other access points, snow plowing, and stormwater runoff.
+However, the use of barriers to separate pedestrians and bicycles from motor vehicles requires the consideration of additional factors.
+For example, a typical guardrail is designed to redirect motor vehicles but may not be tall enough to protect pedestrians or bicyclists by preventing them from inadvertently encroaching on the roadway.
+Guardrail designs may have bolts or other features that can snag a wheelchair or bicyclist.
+A barrier that has gaps between posts may be difficult for people with limited vision to detect with a cane or other mobility device.
+When struck by a motor vehicle, a barrier may deflect into the path of a nonmotorized user on the adjacent facility.

 To create a link to this page, use this URL: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4583